Reindeer Games

-Reindeer Games (alternatively titled Deception) is a 2000 American action crime thriller film directed by John Frankenheimer in his final feature directorial outing before his 2002 death.
-It stars Ben Affleck, Gary Sinise, Charlize Theron, Dennis Farina, James Frain, Donal Logue, Danny Trejo and Clarence Williams III.
+Reindeer Games (also released under the title Deception) is a 2000 American action thriller film directed by John Frankenheimer, in what would be his final feature before his death in 2002.
+The film stars Ben Affleck, Charlize Theron, Gary Sinise, Dennis Farina, James Frain, Donal Logue, Danny Trejo, and Clarence Williams III.
+The plot centers on Rudy Duncan, an ex-convict who assumes his deceased cellmate's identity and becomes entangled in a heist targeting a casino in Michigan's Upper Peninsula.

-Reindeer Games was released by Miramax Films on February 25, 2000.
-It received generally negative critical reception and was a box office failure, grossing $32 million against a budget of $42 million.
+Produced by Dimension Films and released theatrically by Miramax Films on February 25, 2000, the film received negative reviews from critics and emerged as a box-office bomb, grossing $32.2 million worldwide against a $42 million budget.

 Plot

-Prison cellmates Nick Cassidy and Rudy Duncan are two days from release.
+In a prison near Iron Mountain, Michigan, cellmates Nick Cassidy and Rudy Duncan are two days from release.
 Nick has been exchanging letters with a young woman named Ashley Mercer, although they have never met.
-Nick plans to meet Ashley as soon as he is released, while Rudy wants to join his family for Christmas.
-During a fight between the prisoners, Nick is killed while protecting Rudy.
-Upon release, Rudy pretends to be Nick in order to meet Ashley.
-They go to a diner then have sex in a cabin.
+He plans to meet Ashley after being released, while Rudy wants to join his family in Sidnaw for Christmas.
+A fight then breaks out in the prison, and Nick is killed while protecting Rudy.
+Upon release, Rudy poses as Nick and meets Ashley.
+They go to a diner, then have sex in a cabin.

-The two are kidnapped by Gabriel, Ashley’s gang leader brother.
+The two are then kidnapped by Gabriel, Ashley's gang leader brother.
 He tells Rudy that the gang, composed of Pug, Merlin, and Jumpy, are planning to rob a casino where Nick used to work before going to prison.
 Rudy protests that he is not Nick, but Ashley reveals that she wrote to him knowing Gabriel would use him for the robbery.
-Realizing that the gang will likely kill him if they find out he knows nothing about the casino, Rudy resumes the ruse.
+Realizing that he will likely be killed if they learn that he knows nothing about the casino, Rudy resumes the ruse.

-Rudy devises a robbery plan based on Nick’s prison cell stories, and tells Gabriel the biggest loot is in the "PowWow safe" in manager Jack Bangs's office.
+Rudy devises a robbery plan based on Nick's prison cell stories, and tells Gabriel the biggest loot is in the "PowWow safe" in manager Jack Bangs's office.
 Gabriel wants Rudy to draw a map of the casino, but Rudy claims that the casino has been remodeled.
 At the casino Rudy, dressed as a cowboy, snoops around to see any changes, and is almost caught by Jack Bangs but escapes by switching clothes with a college student.

 Merlin discovers that the casino was never remodeled and has been the same since it opened.
 Rudy runs with Ashley to a frozen lake pursued by Gabriel and his thugs shooting at them.
 Ashley falls through the ice and Rudy jumps in to rescue her.
 The thugs pull them out and are seen by an ice fisherman, whom Gabriel kills.